scarvell/Mouse-Tracker/README.md

-Mouse Tracker
+## Mouse Tracker
    A nodejs socket mouse tracking application

-Installation
+##Installation

-Make sure you have the latest node and npm installed.
+Make sure you have the latest node, coffee-script and npm installed.
 To run:
-    node app.js
+    coffee app.coffee

 You can install any missing dependencies with:
     npm install -d